Tune-up your pitch tomorrow at Pitchers & Pitches – TechCrunch

 Not only will the five pitching founders come away with a stronger presentation, one of them will walk away with a pretty cool prize.
 The viewing audience (that would be you) decides who wins a consulting session with cela, a company that connects early-stage startups to accelerators and incubators that can help scale their businesses.

 Note: Only companies that purchase a Disrupt Digital Startup Alley Package are eligible to pitch.
 You’ll still learn valuable tips and strategies — even if you’re not facing the judges.
-Watch, listen, and apply the expert tips and strategies to power up your pitch — your handshake to the startup world.
+Watch, listen and apply the expert tips and strategies to power up your pitch — your handshake to the startup world.
 This is your chance to make it firm and impressive.

 Here are the startups we randomly selected to compete tomorrow: